SargisYonan/NohadraSyriac/README.md

 ## Contributing

 Contributions to the Nohadra Syriac Font project are welcome.
 To contribute, feel free to put up a pull request with a detailed description of your change.

-Note, the Makefile includes a proofing target that should be run before pull requests are posted.
-Currently, there is no CLI method for export font files.
-They must be exported by Glyphs.app.
-Font kerning is also verifies manually currently.
+Currently, there is no CLI method for exporting font files, and thus must be exported by Glyphs.app.

+Font kerning is also verified manually currently.
 Pay close attention to diacritic placement in the samples to note any changes made.
 The `make` command should be run for all changes as it will export the Glyphs.app fonts, proof them, and create new samples.